Y0Coss/docs-fork/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_pci_connection_via_vrack/guide.en-gb.md

 3. Select your vRack.

-4. If no vRack Services have been created yet, activate the vRack Services and follow the [first method: creation via vRack services](step4-a-region-selection) from the third point.
+4. If no vRack Services have been created yet, activate the vRack Services and follow the [first method: creating via vRack Services](step4-a-region-selection) from the third point.

 5. If you have already created a vRack service, select your dedicated service.